 If that’s the case for you, you’re in luck; there are a number of ways to reduce the acidity levels in coffee, so if you want to learn how, check out this complete guide on how to make coffee less acidic.

 What Acids Are In Your Coffee?

 Before getting into the details on what causes the acidity in coffee, you should know that “acidity” isn’t necessarily a negative term.

-When someone talks about acidity in reference to coffee, they’re not talking about harmful acids that make coffee taste sour or cause excess stomach acid to be produced..
+When someone talks about acidity in reference to coffee (or iced coffee), they’re not talking about harmful acids that make coffee taste sour or cause excess stomach acid to be produced..

 Instead of referring to a number on the pH scale, coffee acidity actually refers to the beans’ flavor profiles as this is what makes coffee acidic.

 That being said, there are, in fact, acids in your coffee, and the way beans are roasted plays a significant role in finding the right acidity balance.

 Roasting affects the two main types of acids found in coffee, which are:

 Before coffee goes through the roasting process, it contains a large number of chlorogenic acids, which are actually acids that double as antioxidants and are present in coffee’s natural state prior to roasting.

 Chlorogenic acids degrade during the coffee roast process, so the longer and darker the roast, the fewer chlorogenic acids there will be.